for Secondary Education in the UK.

 • 23 THE INSIDE OF THE THEATRE Students will appreciate how it feels for an actor to go on stage in front of 2,000 people.

-• 25 THE STAGE Students will get a good idea of what it was like in the Pit of the Globe Theatre.
+• 25 THE STAGE Lesson plan gives students a good idea of what it was like in the Pit of the Globe Theatre.

 • 27 BACKSTAGE AND THE TIRING HOUSE Students learn about the part of the theatre that the audience doesn't see, and appreciate its contribution.